SPI-Birds/pipelines/README.md

 At present, no free Microsoft Access Driver is available for Mac.

-As a consequence, the `pipelines`package currently does not run pipelines requiring a Microsoft Access Driver (the affected pipelines are skipped and a information message displayed when attempted to run on Mac).
+As a consequence, the `pipelines` package currently does not run pipelines requiring a Microsoft Access Driver on Mac OSX (the affected pipelines are skipped and a information message displayed when attempting to run on Mac).

 ##### Python 3 for Mac

-The following notes detail how to set up the python environment for r-reticulate on MacOS, including necessary libraries:
+The following notes detail how to set up the python environment on MacOS, including necessary libraries:

 * Install Anaconda 3.X (this was last tested with 3.8)